-During the fall season, we love to visit our local fruit orchard and pick our own apples so that we can make some homemade apple chutney.
+During the fall season, we love to make this homemade apple chutney recipe.

 We enjoy using this chutney as a sandwich spread or as an addition to our homemade chicken, turkey and tuna salads.
 If you are using it as a salad spread, cut your mayonnaise or salad dressing in half and replace the other half with the chutney.

 This recipe requires the basic home canning equipment: half-pint or pint-sized mason jars, water bath canner, jar lifter, seals and rings, ladle and a funnel.

 Apple Preparation: Wash, peel, core and chop your apples, sprinkle with 2 teaspoons of lemon juice to prevent darkening; set aside.

 In a large stock pot, combine all of the above ingredients, one at a time and stirring in between each addition.
 Over medium heat, simmer the mixture for 60 to 85 minutes or until the mixture has thickened.
 Use a nonstick silicone spatula to stir the mixture every 10 minutes.